argonatorUberTF/Uber-Team-Fortress/README.md

 but still a minimum has been increased.

 Removed sounds for taunts, yells.
 In order to add weapons and sound effects.
+There is a limit of 256 on MVDSV and 2048 on the FTE server version.

 Added two whole pounds of semicolons at the end of functions to not spazz out modern compilers. -arg It worked ok in 2008-2015 for that old compiler, but not by today's standards.